shivadeepak99/Ghost.ai/README.md

 - Wipes all logs **to erase any digital footprints**.
 - **Data shredding & encryption cloaking** ensure undetectable ops.
 - The AI **purges itself upon mission completion** to stay ghost-like.
+## lets learn and build the real one together in future
 ---

 ## 🚀 **Installation & Setup**